-Blue Ridge Summit - Hog Rock, Catoctin Mountain Park Professional Review and Guide
+Blue Ridge Summit - Hog Rock, Catoctin Mountain Park Professional Guide

 "A ramble through hardwood forests and over ridges of Catoctin Mountain, with views of the Blue Ridge and the Monocacy Valley.
 In spring, dogwoods and other flowering trees are abundant.
 In about two hours, you can visit a splendid waterfall, enjoy a spectacular view of the Monocacy watershed, and find an intimate cross ridge at Catoctin’s summit and South Mountain, all while wandering through a second-growth, almost-old-growth-again, hardwood forest.